-Areas like Aqaba, Jerash and Wadi Arabab, as well as many others have been responsible for some of the earliest archaeological discoveries in Jordan.
+Areas like Aqaba, Jerash and Wadi Arabab, as well as many others, have been responsible for some of the earliest archaeological discoveries in Jordan.
 Flint axes, knives and scrapers have been uncovered that date back to the Paleolithic Age.
-By the time of the Middle Bronze Age (2,100-1,500 BC), much of Jordan was flourishing and a culture was beginning to emerge.
+By the time of the Middle Bronze Age (2,100-1,500 BC), much of Jordan was flourishing and culture was beginning to emerge.
 The Late Bronze Age (1,500-1,200 BC) saw Jordan trading with Egypt, Greece and Cyprus, allowing the country to continue to grow.

 The Nabateans were a very important group in the early history of Jordan.
 Their kingdom was established in 168 BC and soon they controlled many regional and international trade routes.
 Nabatean territory included the whole of modern Jordan as well as the southern part of Syria and part of the Arabian Peninsula.
 They helped to develop the Arabic script which would evolve into modern Arabic.
-The Nabateans however were absorbed in the Roman Empire in 106 AD.
+The Nabateans however were absorbed into the Roman Empire in 106 AD.

-Early in the seventh century Arab armies invaded making Jordan part of the Arabic Islamic Empire.
-During the next few centuries the country enjoyed stability and prospered.
+Early in the seventh-century Arab armies invaded making Jordan part of the Arabic Islamic Empire.
+During the next few centuries, the country enjoyed stability and prospered.
 The 11th and 12th centuries saw Jordan become the site of Crusader battles before coming under Mamluk control.
 However, early in the 16th century, Jordan became part of the Ottoman Empire and remained under Turkish rule until the beginning of the 20th century.